dgzlopes/testing-with-grafana-cloud/README.md

 ## How to apply the Terraform resources to your Grafana Cloud stack

-Make sure you fulfill the following requirements:
+Make sure you have the following prerequisites installed:

 - Node (>= 22.x)
 - Terraform (>= 1.3.0)